poridhiEng/poridhi-labs/Poridhi Labs/Security Labs/Pre Security Module/Lab 01/README.md

 In this page, you can see the payment status of the user.
 Which is currently in `Pending` state.
 Suppoose this application has a `Admin Portal` where the admin can change the payment status of the user which is only accessible to the admin.
 But if we find the hidden path to the `Admin Portal`, we can access it and change the payment status of the user.
 Hackers use various tools to find this kind of hidden paths.
 One of the most common tools is `Gobuster`.
 In this lab, we will use `Gobuster` to find the hidden path to the `Admin Portal` and change the payment status of the user with the predefine wordlist.

 ### Step 4: Create a Wordlist

+In some third party websites, you will find various wordlists that were already created by different communities.
+Hackers use those wordlists or create their own wordlists to find the hidden paths.
 Create a file named `wordlist.txt` with the following contents:

 ```plaintext
 admin-portal
 styles.css